Blog posts

 On the 4th of December, we, the Business School Research Graduates, shared research interests and a fun time with a Christmas dinner at Coco Momo.
 We are thankful to the Graduate School’s Research Community Fund to co-sponsor the event together with the Business School’s Student Staff Committee.
 It was a fantastic event with a large turnout across all departments and year groups.

 The Imperial College Business School has a variety of PhD tracks including, amongst others, Management, Finance, Innovation and Entrepreneurship, Economics, Marketing, and Operations.
 Consequently, although we pursue a large array of research topics as a PhD cohort, we often are focused on research within our respective departments.
+The Christmas dinner offered a great opportunity for us to socialise across departments and year groups.
+In preparation of the dinner, we asked all attending students to submit their research interests/topics/titles.
+We created a table, outlining everybody’s research topic and shared this table with everybody on the evening.

 12th-15th September 2019 – Synthetic Biology Snowdonia Retreat